mkrum/PPProject/light-cycle/README.md

 ## Gameplay

-Our game is inspired bylight cycle from Tron.
+Our game is inspired by light cycle from Tron.

 Your player is a square that you can move up, down, left, and right on a grid.
 Use 'w' to go up, 's' to go down, 'a' to go left, and 'd' to go right.
 You are the green square.
 As you move, a red path is formed behind you.